-Jeffrey Aucoin has completed his first season as an assistant coach for the Harvard men’s and women’s volleyball teams, filling a newly created position that will serve both programs.
+Jeffrey Aucoin is in his second season as an assistant coach for the Harvard men’s and women’s volleyball teams, filling a newly created position that will serve both programs.

 The Crimson men earned multiple program-bests in Aucoin’s first season on the bench including the highest AVCA national ranking at No. 13 Jan.
 6. After posting the most EIVA wins in program history with an 11-3 mark, another record was set as Harvard garnered five All-EIVA accolades.
 Junior DJ White, who picked up his third first team nod, was joined by senior Nick Madden and classmate Caleb Zimmick.
 Senior Kyle Rehkemper was named to the second team along with freshman Nick Bendell, who also was tabbed to Off the Block/Springbak, Inc. Freshmen All-America Team.
 Along the way to a 15-8 record, the Crimson concluded its season ranked fourth in the nation in digs per set (10.08) and 13th in the hitting percentage (.289).